Muncontin/iotproj/Readme.md

 # Multi-Protocol Mesh Network for ESP32 (LoRa + BLE + Wi-Fi)

 ## Overview
 This project implements a multi-protocol mesh network tailored for ESP32-based devices such as the TTGO T-Beam.
-It leverages a combination of communication technologies—LoRa, Bluetooth Low Energy (BLE), and Wi-Fi Mesh (via PainlessMesh)—to build a robust, adaptable network for IoT use cases.
+It leverages a combination of communication technologies—LoRa, Bluetooth Low Energy (BLE), WiFi communications such as MQTT and PainlessMesh (incomplete)—to build a robust, adaptable network for IoT use cases.

 Each node operates in a defined role (`meshMode`), enabling only the protocols required for its function.

 ---

-## Supported Roles (`meshMode`)
+## Supported Roles (`meshMode`) [Implementation Incomplete]
 You can configure each node with one of the following modes:

 | Mode | Description                      |